dasheck0/robots/readme.md

 * Add sounds
 * Add consumables - invisible, mirror, stun enemies,
 * Do not spawn boss continuously and place warning when he appears (with warning symbol, flashing screen and shaking)
-* Robot should emit smoke when on low health (only bosses)
 * Revamp damage calculation
 * Add help for minimap!
 * Show hud in the first game or a hint so that the player knows how to show it